Nicolasipr/ASMOS/README.md

 This project works on [nasm](https://www.nasm.us/) and uses [qemu](https://www.qemu.org/) as a machine emulator so if you haven't already installed it, make sure to have it installed in order to compile our code.

-On a mac, [install Homebrew](http://brew.sh) and then `brew install qemu nasm` On Linux, install from you prefered package manager, such as `sudo apt-get install build-essential qemu nasm`
+On a mac, [install Homebrew](http://brew.sh) and then `brew install qemu nasm`

+On Linux, install from you prefered package manager, such as `sudo apt-get install build-essential qemu nasm`

+On Windows, you have to install it with their guidelines, if not, change to Linux with a VM.

 ## How To Use this
 ------------------